The Story of

 It's not only the flora and fauna that depend on West Mabou Beach Provincial Park—local residents and tourists also benefit from all that the park has to offer.

-In a province where only about 5% of the coastline is public and protected, having unfettered access to this spectacular beach is important to the local communities and the province as a whole.
+In a province where only about 10% of the coastline is public and protected, having public access to this spectacular beach is important to the local communities and the province as a whole.
 West Mabou Beach Provincial Park has been the beloved summer playground for generations of kids—and should be protected for generations to come.